 What We Do

 Loneliness is a quiet health epidemic, impacting your heart, brain, soul and very life; 40% of the Lexington community have experienced persistent loneliness suggest organizations devoted to the elderly (i.e. AARP) Similar to pain, it is a subjective symptom, not an observable sign, and may follow the same pain neural pathways.
 We can identify groups who are at risk for loneliness: the recently bereaved, the socially isolated, the severely disabled, and the elderly who have suffered multiple losses.

 There is no magic cure, or pill, although many who experience loneliness wish so.
 The only intervention for loneliness is having a quality relationship with at least one other person.

 Our non-profit, A Caring Place, is extending the hand of friendship to referred participants through phone calls, home visits, and group socialization.

-.An Interfaith Based Non-Profit, organized to reach out to those who may need a friend.
+We are an interfaith-based non-profit, organized to reach out to those who may need a friend.
 "Blessed are the Poor in Spirit".
 Although we are not a church group, and seek no conversions, we do offer prayer to those who request it, and are attentive to the spiritual component of helping another finding meaning in life.